 “Weapon” means a knife or handgun.
 “Knife” means a cutting instrument designed for the purpose of offense and defense consisting of a blade that is greater than five inches in length which is fastened to a handle.

 What this law states is that you can own any knife you would like as long as you keep it inside your property.
-You can carry, open or concealed, any knife that is less than 5 inches.
+You can carry, open or concealed, any knife that is not longer than 12 inches.
 This includes butterfly knives, switchblades, and any other type of knife that is commonly banned in other states.

-To carry a knife that is larger than 5 inches, you must have a weapons license.
-A weapons license costs $30 and is only available to people over the age of 21.
+To carry a knife that is larger than 12 inches, you must have a weapons license.
+To see a copy of the weapons license application click HERE.

 O.C.G.A. § 16-11-136 (2012)